 HSCI 0007.
-Emergency Medical Responder
+Emergency Medical Responder Units: 3.5

-Units: 3.5

 Provides the knowledge and practical skills training required to be certified as an Emergency Medical Responder (EMR).
 Comprehensive training includes oxygen therapy and delivery, basic airway adjuncts, positive pressure ventilation, bleeding control, extremity splinting and spinal immobilization.
 Emphasizes a systematic patient assessment, critical thinking and medical interventions at the first responder level.
-Provides the American Heart Association (AHA) Basic Life Support/ CPR certification for Healthcare Providers, and the mandated training for recognizing the risks of bloodborne pathogens, infection control, body substance isolation (BSI), and personal protection equipment in accordance with OSHA standard 29 CFR 1910.1030 specific to the EMS first responder and healthcare professional.
+Provides the mandated training for recognizing the risks of bloodborne pathogens, infection control, body substance isolation (BSI), and personal protection equipment in accordance with OSHA standard 29 CFR 1910.1030 specific to the EMS first responder and healthcare professional.
 Upon completion with a grade of "C" or better, students are issued a certificate of completion and are eligible to apply for an EMR certification through the state of California.
 (CSU)

 HSCI 0012.
-Professional CPR and Infection Control for the EMT Units: 0.5
+Professional CPR and Infection Control Units: 0.5

-Corequisite: Concurrent enrollment in HSCI 2 Hours: 16 (10 lecture, 6 activity)
+Hours: 16 (10 lecture, 6 activity)

-Meets the mandated professional CPR training requirements for students enrolled in the Emergency Medical Technician program.
-Provides the American Heart Association (AHA) Basic Life Support/CPR certification for Healthcare Providers.
-Also provides mandated training for recognizing risks of bloodborne pathogens, infection control, body substance isolation (BSI), and personal protection equipment in accordance with OSHA standard 29 CFR 1910.1030 specific to the EMT and healthcare professional.
-Training in proper body mechanics of patient movement and lifting techniques, proper operation of patient gurneys during emergency and non-emergency situations. (not transferable)
+Provides the American Heart Association (AHA) Basic Life Support/ CPR certification for Healthcare Providers.
+Also provides mandated training for recognizing risks of bloodborne pathogens, infection control, body substance isolation (BSI), and personal protection equipment in accordance with OSHA standard 29 CFR 1910.1030 specific to the healthcare professional. (not transferable)